Pravallika-Myneni/world_data_league_2022/stage_one/Executive Summary Template.md

 ## 🛠️ Product
 ### Definition
-Define in **one sentence** what product(s) could be built out of the code you produced.
-Example: A dashboard that assists in traffic control
+A dashboard that assists in forecasting the load weights for various types of garbage across the city of Austin

 ### Users
-Describe who would be the users of your product and for what purpose would they use it.
-Example: Traffic controllers use the dashboard during their work to better plan where to dispatch resources
+Waste managers or garbage collectors use the dashboard when planning a trip to collect garbage from various sites.
+The truck type can be selected based on the estimated load weight and type of waste.

 ### Activities
-Describe what features your product has.
-Example:
-* Predicts the most likely locations for traffic accidents
+* Predicts the load weight for a given day at a given site
-* Suggests the fastest route from dispatch centres
+* Suggests a truck type for garbage collection for a given site

 ### Output
 Describe what the product outputs to the users and how it does that.
 You can add mockups and/or visualisations.